-What’s more, some of the questions we get asked are just impossible for us to answer.
-It’s not that we don’t want to answer you.
-It’s just that we really have no idea how to!
+What’s more, some of the questions about travelling that we wanderers get asked are just impossible to answer.
+It’s not that we don’t want to answer you – it’s just that we really have no idea how to!

 1. How many countries have you been to?

 If asked in this way, then this question isn’t annoying.
-It’s just something that I can’t answer off the top of my head because I don’t count countries, and to me, the number is kind of irrelevant.
+It’s just something that I can’t answer off the top of my head because I don’t count countries.

 2. When will you settle down?

-We might not!
-For people who dream of getting married, buying a house and having a nice car and a dog, the idea of not wanting to ‘settle down’ is alien to them, but for many long term travellers, we view ‘settling down’ as more of a prison sentence!
+For people who dream of getting married, buying a house and having a nice car and a dog, the idea of not wanting to ‘settle down’ is alien to them, but for many long term travellers, we view ‘settling down’ as more of a prison sentence than a fairy tale!

 There are so many countries I have fallen in love with, for so many different reasons, and it would be impossible to single out just one.

-This isn’t an annoying question, it’s just one that I can’t answer!
+This isn’t an annoying question, it’s just one of those questions about travelling that are impossible to answer!